 One of the easiest ways to draw people into an argument is to make a blanket statement like “Just lift heavy,” “Never do crunches,” or “Forget traditional cardio, just lift weights faster.”

-In fitness—as in health, nutrition, and pretty much anything else people argue about—most things are truly black and white.
+In fitness—as in health, nutrition, and pretty much anything else people argue about—few things are truly black and white.
 Almost every issue worth discussing comes in shades of gray.

 So it is with the 10 hotly debated and sometimes polarizing subjects I tackle here.
 By exploring some of the nuances, I hope to give you a way to discuss them with your clients, and perhaps convince you to avoid the trap of taking one side or the other.
 The middle is a great place to be.